 Indication: Lumbar or Cervical Facet Joint Syndrome

 Traditionally, pain specialists have performed intra-joint corticosteroid injections.
-Over the last decade, this procedure has largely been replaced by a diagnostic medial branch (nerve innervating the lumbar facet joints) block with small amount of local anesthetics.
+Over the last decade, this procedure has largely been replaced by a diagnostic medial branch (nerve innervating the lumbar facet joints) block with a small amount of local anesthetic.
 If the patient has significant pain relief after the diagnostic medial branch block, radiofrequency destruction of the medial branch will be performed to denervate the lumbar facet joints.

 A recent study found 36 patients (80%) with 45 procedures achieved significant pain relief over a mean duration of 36 weeks